AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Additional-Axis.md

 {sample}AGST\_Additional\_Axes\_02{sample}

-to top
 <a name="tuning"/>
 ## Tuning additional axes

-If you want to change any settings of additional axes you can that just the same way as basic X and Y axes are configured, see Axes basics and Axes Scale for the details:
+If you want to change any settings of additional axes you can do that just the same way as basic X and Y axes are configured, see [Axes basics](Axis_Basics) and [Axes Scale](Axis_Scale) for the details:

 XML Syntax
 XML Code